midnightntwrk/midnight-architecture/adrs/0014-git-workflow.md

 * Will we support multiple version of Midnight and roll backs to previous versions?
 * Once we have mainnet and testnet do we need to keep separate release branches for each?
+* This proposal gets rid of the `main` branch.
+However, if there is strong incentive to have a branch named `main` we can alternatively rename the `develop` branch to `main` for most of the Midnight repositories, where the outputs are binary artifacts, rather than the repository itself.
+For repositories that are consumed primarily by cloning (i.e., the output is the repository itself), rename the `release-stream` branch to `main`.